howardpang/androiddebughelper/README.md

 * Set the debug apk path to *hostApk*
 * Specify host launch activity name to *hostLaunchActivity* if your apk have multi-launch activity
 * Specify host flavor name to *hostFlavor* if your module have flavor
+* Specify *updateJavaClass* to decide whether to update java class, default is true, sometimes you may want to just update native code,so you can set it to false and the build will faster
 ### 3. The plugin will create *dummyHost* app module to your project, select the *dummyHost* to run/debug, the plugin will update the classes and native library belong the project to the debug apk, and install the debug apk to run/debug